|When you write to your

 |Thank You to

 Did some teacher influence or inspire you in a positive way?
 He or she would appreciate hearing from you.
 Nearly 20 years after my graduation, I wrote to a favorite college professor, Chenming Hu, to thank him for his excellent teaching and the lasting inspiration that he gave.
 I told him about my computer games, my career, my family, and so on.
 But what did he most enjoy hearing about?
 I recalled an incident from my days as his student.

-Back in 1977, I had dental surgery to remove two wisdom teeth.
+Back in college, I had dental surgery to remove two wisdom teeth.
 Even though I was still in pain from the procedure, I went to Professor Hu's class because I didn't want to miss it.
 Later, I went to see him during his office hours to ask about a homework problem.
 The first thing he said was, "Are you all right?
 You didn't look well in class yesterday."
 I was surprised that he had noticed my condition.

 It was an unexpected and extraordinary pleasure to receive your letter and the photo of your family.